AhnSeongHyun/ExtendedOpenGraphParser/README.md

-ExtendedOpenGraphParser is a python module for parsing the Open Graph ProtocoL.
+ExtendedOpenGraphParser is a python module for parsing the Open Graph Protocol.
 Open Graph Protocol spec: http://ogp.me/